Horodotska Street: Transport

-Horodotska Street is of exceptional importance in the city's transport connection along its entire length, it is used by all types of public transport: trams, trolleybuses and shuttle buses.
+Horodotska Street is of exceptional importance in the city's transport system along its entire length.
+It is used by all types of public transport: trams, trolleybuses and shuttle buses.
 The oldest tram depot N1 in Lviv is also located on Horodotska Street.
-The first electric tram track was laid in Lviv in 1895, part of the section was laid across Horodotska Street.
+When the first electric tram track was laid in Lviv in 1895, part of the section was laid across Horodotska Street.
 When trolleybus traffic was introduced in Lviv in 1952, a trolleybus line also appeared on Horodotska Street.

-Lviv Suburban Railway Station is also located on Horodotska Street.
+Lviv's Suburban Railway Station is also located on Horodotska Street.